Bumblebee202111/doubean-public/README.md

 * Remember last bottom/Subjects tabs
 * Groups
-  * Topic comments -> Compose
-    * Too heavily-nested Compose-View interp now, which used to cause weird display when onReset overload of AndroidViewBinding was taken
   * Reuse item logic of search result groups / groups of the day
   * Fix the issue of losing last positions after researching on the Subjects tab, a simpler case of TabRow + HorizontalPager + LazyList + Pagination + Navigation Compose
   * Home